The Phenomenon of the Severn Bore

 The Frequencies of the Severn Bore

-The Severn Bore doesn’t adhere to a strict timetable, yet its appearance is reasonably predictable.
-This tidal spectacle predominantly occurs around 12-13 times a year, chiefly during the spring and autumn equinoxes when the gravitational pull from the moon and the sun synergise to influence Earth's large bodies of water.
+The Severn Bore doesn’t adhere to a strict timetable but luckily, its appearance is reasonably predictable.
+This tidal spectacle predominantly occurs around 12-13 times a year, chiefly during the spring and autumn equinoxes when the gravitational pull from the moon and the sun combine to influence Earth's large bodies of water to their highest degrees.
 The exact dates and times of the bore can be anticipated based on the lunar cycle, with high amplitude waves most commonly appearing a day or two after the first full or new moon following the equinoxes.

-As the incoming tide from the Atlantic Ocean travels up the estuary, the water is confined into a progressively constricting and shallowing channel, forcing the tide to surge upwards and forwards, thus generating a single, often substantial, wave.
-The bore can reach heights of up to two meters and travel at speeds around 10-13 miles per hour, providing a unique spectacle and surfing experience.
+As the incoming tide from the Atlantic Ocean and up the Bristol Channel travels up the Severn estuary, the water is confined into a progressively constricting and shallowing channel, forcing the tide to surge upwards and forwards.
+This generates a single, often substantial, wave.
+The bore can reach heights of up to two meters and travel at speeds around 10-13 miles per hour.
+This provides a unique spectacle and experience for adventurous surfers, SUP boarders and canoers, who often take advantage of the surge.

 Surfing the Severn Bore

-Surfing the Severn Bore is an unparalleled experience and has thus attracted a dedicated group of surfers and enthusiasts who chase this remarkable wave.
-The continuous ride on this tidal phenomenon provides a surf of length and duration that ocean waves simply cannot offer.
+Surfing the Severn Bore is an unparalleled experience and attracts a dedicated group of surfers and enthusiasts who chase this remarkable wave.
+The continuous ride provides a unique surf of length and duration that ocean waves simply cannot offer.
 Surfing records have been established on the bore, with rides lasting for several miles and extending over an hour.

 Minsterworth